Jeff Meengs

 Chuck Pothoven

 I received my B.A. from Calvin College and my M.A.T. from Grand Valley State University.
 As a teacher, I spent my first nine years teaching English at Plymouth Christian High School, and I have been at South Christian since then.
 I also coached the mens’ tennis team at Cornerstone University for five years, but when I began teaching at South Christian, I made the transition to coaching the boys varsity tennis team here.
 I am married to Laura who serves as a chaplain at multiple businesses through Marketplace Chaplains, and we have three children.
 As a family we love to camp, bike, and play board games together.
-My personal hobbies include tennis, golf and reading.
+My personal hobbies include tennis, golf, hiking, and reading.

 Josh Rozema

 I graduated from Calvin College in 2004 with a teaching degree in both Math and Spanish.
 I later earned a master’s degree in education leadership from Grand Valley State University.
 I taught Spanish for one year at Valley Christian School in Cerritos, CA and taught math for nine years at Grand Rapids Christian.
 Thus far I have taught Spanish 1, Spanish 2, Algebra, Algebra 2, Geometry, FST and pre-Calculus.
-I am married to my wonderful wife Kelly and we have 3 boys who attend Dutton Christian.
+I am married to my wonderful wife Kelly and we have 3 boys who attend South Christian.
 My family was blessed to bring home my youngest son Jerome from the Philippines during the summer of 2015.

 Roberta VanHaitsma